Celtic studies: Ireland

+In Northern Ireland, Queen's University Belfast and Ulster University offer Celtic studies programmes.
+In Northern Ireland, Queen's University Belfast and Ulster University also offer Celtic studies.

+Scotland

+In 1874, Donald MacKinnon became the first Chair of Celtic studies at the University of Edinburgh, in 1882.
+Aberdeen, Glasgow and the University of the Highlands and Islands also have Celtic studies departments.

 A major funder of UK Celtic Studies doctoral studies is the AHRC-funded Centre for Doctoral Training in the Celtic Languages, which admitted PhD students in the period 2014–2019.
 The CDT in Celtic Languages is administered through Celtic and Gaelic at the University of Glasgow and its director is Prof. Katherine Forsyth.

+Wales

+The first Jesus Professor of Celtic at the University of Oxford was John Rhŷs.
+The University of Wales established the Centre for Advanced Welsh and Celtic Studies, also covering Welsh studies.

+Cornwall

+The Institute of Cornish Studies is based in Falmouth, Cornwall.

 Celtic studies in North America

 In North America, Celtic scholars and students are represented professionally by the Celtic Studies Association of North America.

 In Canada

 Several universities in Canada offer some Celtic studies courses, while only two universities offers a full B.A. as well as graduate courses.
 St. Michael's College at the University of Toronto and St. Francis Xavier University offers the only B.A. of its kind in Canada with a dual focus on Celtic literature and history, while the Pontifical Institute of Mediaeval Studies at the University of Toronto offers courses at a graduate level through their Centre for Medieval Studies, along with St. Francis Xavier University.

 Other Canadian universities which offer courses in Celtic, Scottish or Irish studies include Cape Breton University, Saint Mary's University, Halifax, Simon Fraser University, the University of Guelph and the University of Ottawa.